-Mr. Kiernan is a solicitor with substantial experience in the administration and operation of listed public companies particularly in the resources sector.
-In addition to his legal practice Mr. Kiernan provides commercial and corporate advice to various entities, including those in the resources sector.
+Mr. Kiernan is a former solicitor with substantial experience in the administration and operation of listed public companies particularly in the resources sector.
 He is chairman of BC Iron Limited, Uranium Equities Limited and Venturex Resources Limited and a director of Liontown Resources Limited, all of which are listed on the ASX.